stashed/docs/docs/guides/latest/volumesnapshot/backup.md

 #### Overview

-The following diagram shows how Stash creates a Volume Snapshot via kubernetes native API.
+The following diagram shows how Stash creates a Volume Snapshot via Kubernetes native API.
 Open the image in a new tab to see the enlarged image.

 <p align="center">
   <img alt="Stash Backup Flow" src="/docs/images/v1beta1/backends/volumesnapshot/volume-snapshot-overview.svg">